For Aviation Students

 Be sure you carefully proof all information on your student pilot certificate before leaving the physician’s office.
 Find more information about the FAA’s medical requirements.

-Students interested in the Aviation Management and Professional Flight Management programs at Auburn can find additional information about public scholarships from the University Aviation Association (offsite link) and the National Coalition for Aviation Education (offsite link).
+Students interested in the Aviation Management and Professional Flight Management programs at Auburn can find additional information about public scholarships from the National Coalition for Aviation Education (offsite link).

 Non-resident students may also be eligible for in-state tuition via the Southern Regional Education Board’s Academic Common Market program.